0 In General Info/ Italy/ Northern Italy

 Created in the year 1655!

 The length of the Bologna meridian line is the longest internal functioning one in the world.
-The sundial is 67 meters in length (about 220 feet) and is used for the study of sun revolutions.
+The sundial is used for the study of the sun and is about 220 feet in length.

 The meridian line was created in 1655 by the astronomer Gian Domenico Cassini who was a teacher of Astronomy at Bologna University.
 In 1776, it was rebuilt by Eustachio Zanotti to probably ensure accuracy.
 As a result, accuracy has only diminished slightly due to the Basilica foundation settling and changes in the earth’s orbit.